luke-jordan/jupiter-data/functions/python/user-behaviour/README.md

 pre defined rules. `fetch-user-behaviour` fetches data from the big query table `ops.user_behaviour`.

 At the moment, the data fetched about the user includes:
-- count of deposits greater than a hundred thousand (in whole currency)
+- count of saving_events greater than a hundred thousand (in whole currency)
-- count of deposits greater than fifty thousand (in whole currency)
+- count of saving_events greater than fifty thousand (in whole currency)
 - latest saved amount
 - six month average saved amount
 - count of withdrawals within 48 hours of a savings event during a 30 day cycle